maubanel/Jira-Software/new-project/README.md

 ##### `Step 4.`\|`JIRASOFT`| :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now add **Name** for the project and make sure you are happy with the **Key** as it will be used on every issue.
 If you have a project setting from a prior project you want to copy you can do so by selecting **Share settings with an existing project**.
+Pick a **Company Managed** template.

 ![add project details](images/AddProjectDetails.png)